 - You can be penalised heavily for late payment.

 - Buying significant items just before a VAT period ends, rather than at the start of the next one, can help your cash flow.
+You can immediately offset the VAT you paid, against the VAT received from the sales you have made.

 Your business needs to give its owners and financiers a return on their investment